PeterAttardo/Assertainty/junit/README.md

 # JUnit Plugin

-This plugin translates KDataAssertions `assert` blocks into JUnit tests.
+This plugin translates Assertainty `assert` blocks into JUnit tests.
 It is built around JUnit's `TestFactory` feature.

 ## Usage